mlfmonde/cluster/README.rst

 --------------------------------------------------

-If you need to manually manage compose projets on a cluster node, you should go to the ~/deploy folder and run compose commands as usually but **dont't forget to specify the project name with the -p option of docker-compose**
+If you need to manually manage compose projets on a cluster node, you should go to the ~/deploy folder and run compose commands as usually.
+The compose project name is already set in the .env file during deployment because the name of the folder contains the deployment date and does not correspond to the compose project name.

-The projet name is computed from the repository name, the branch, and a partial hash of the full repository path to avoid conflicts on similar repository names.
-To know the project name for a specifict projet, you can open the consul web UI and click on the KV menu.
-The project name is the key in the "app" folder and looks like ``foo.example.com_prod.36cf2``.

 Duplicate btrfs/local volumes after a reboot
 --------------------------------------------